bigsteve/tutorial-ecommerce-tracking/README.md

-# Tutorial: Using RocketSDK for Retention Marketing
+# Tutorial: Ecommerce Tracking with Ahoy

 The tutorial [Ecommerce Tracking with Ahoy](https://railsapps.github.io/tutorial-ecommerce-tracking/) shows how to track visits to an ecommerce website so you can measure sales and marketing activity.